Napchat/Flasky/issues and resolve.md

     ```

 ## 4. Why is there no change when I modified some files before pushing to heroku?
-Anwser: If you changed your file before pushing to heroku, execute `git add` and `git commit` first.
+Answer: If you changed your file before pushing to heroku, execute `git add` and `git commit` first.

+## 5. Heroku internal server error?
+Answer: you need to specify the heroku database_url.